November 6, 2023:

 Lectures and workshops

-The competence package on artificial intelligence
+The artificial intelligence competency package

 Lars Nordmo and Lars Gimse, Norwegian Directorate of Education (UDIR)